-A response to a demand letter is a legal letter used to answer a demand for payment from another person or entity.
-Demand letters are detailed documents that outline a payment or legal dispute and the other party’s reason for pursuing legal action.
+A Response to Demand Letter is a formal communication to answer a demand for payment from another person or entity.
+The document outlines a payment or legal dispute and the other party’s reason for pursuing legal action.

 Upon receipt of a letter of demand, it is in your best interests to reply with a formal demand response letter.
 You can use this response to deny the other party’s claims, agree to a resolution, or provide a counteroffer.
 A demand letter response lets you establish your case using important details and relevant legal arguments.